Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 Philosophy is a very useful and respected degree, and certainly one with which you can make money.
 Philosophers turn their attention to more than just the history of philosophy.
 They pick areas in which they want to become experts, such as science, psychology, religion, art, social science, and so on.
 One’s training can take off in a number of areas where there are concepts requiring analysis.
 You’ll have to decide where your talents and abilities lie.

-A girl sitting at a classroom desk with a laptop smiling
+A person sitting at a classroom desk with a laptop smiling.

 What kind of job can I get with a philosophy degree?